 Natural incubation has its own set of pros and cons.
 Peahens are similar to guinea hens; they tend to abandon the nest.
 Unlike chickens, young peahens are also rarely broody.
 On the other hand, peahens are maternal with the peachicks and you won’t have as much work to do.

-You need to ensure that a broody peahen is safe from both her flock of peafowl and predators.
+You must ensure that a broody peahen is safe from her flock of peafowl and predators.
 Too many free-ranged peahens have been lost to foxes as they set on their eggs!
 She should ideally be confined separately in a dog kennel with bedding.

 Your peahen needs constant access to water.
 Try to find a shallow waterer that you can continue using when the peachicks hatch – you don’t want them to drown!